-In order to stratify by another variable and maintain at least 6 in each strata, it will be possibly to stratify above/below median on three variables only with a sample of 60 villages.
-Stratifying by the first three partitions will divide the sample into 8 strata.
+In order to stratify by another variable and maintain at least 6 in each strata, it will be possibly to stratify by sub-county then by above/below median on self-reported WTP only with a sample of 60 villages.
+Stratifying by these variables partitions will divide the sample into 6 strata.
 This stratification will be implemented and deal with misfits by the within-stratum approach, as described by Carril (2017) and Bruhn and McKenzie (2011).